franzmohr/bvartools/README.md

 Overview
 --------

-bvartools implements some standard functions for Bayesian inference for mulitvariate time series analysis.
-The approach is to give the researcher as much freedom in specifying a Gibbs sampler, but keeping calculation time short and avoiding the need to implement standard evaluation functions from scratch.
+The package `bvartools` implements some common functions used for Bayesian inference for mulitvariate time series models.
+The package should give researchers maximum freedom in setting up a Gibbs sampler in R and keep calculation time limited at the same time.
+This is achieved by implementing posterior simultion functions in C++.
 Its main features are

--   Functions for parameter drawing, which are written in C++ for faster calculation
+-   Posterior simulation functions, which are written in C++ for faster calculation
--   The `bvars` function collects the output of a Gibbs sampler in a standardised object
+-   The `bvars` function collects the output of a Gibbs sampler in a standardised object, which can be used for further analyses
 -   Functions for further analyses such as `irf` for impulse response analysis

 Installation